kahnchana/svt/README.md

 ## Acknowledgements
-Our code borrows heavily from [DINO](https://github.com/facebookresearch/dino) and [TimeSformer](https://github.com/facebookresearch/TimeSformer) repositories.
+Our code is based on [DINO](https://github.com/facebookresearch/dino) and [TimeSformer](https://github.com/facebookresearch/TimeSformer) repositories.
 We thank the authors for releasing their code.
 If you use our model, please consider citing these works as well.